Notice of 2017 Annual General Meeting

+One of BLC's braille promotion activities involves getting unused Perkins braillers out of those dark storage places and into the hands of braille users who need them.
 Yes, let's bounce those unused and unwanted wonderful Perkins braillers currently hidden away in cupboards and under beds into the hands of braille users a cross Canada who would love to put an unwanted brailler to good use!

 If you have a brailler that you are no longer using and would like to pass it on to someone who needs one, please contact Jen Goulden at email@example.com.
 If the brailler requires servicing, that will be taken care of prior to passing it on to its new owner.